 Luckily, we've got you covered with all the information you need!

 Coffee aroma is the fragrance of coffee.
 From grind to brew, how it smells to you.
 Typical coffee aromas include flowery, fruity, herbs, nutty, chocolaty, spicy...
 Aroma peaks in intensity with medium roasts.

 Often misunderstood, neither acidic or sour.
 It has nothing to do with the amount of acid or pH.
-An acidity coffee has a brisk, bright, tangy, fruity, or wine-like flavor characteristics, that is found in many high grown Arabica coffees.
+The acidity of coffee has a brisk, bright, tangy, fruity, or wine-like flavor characteristics.
+This is often found in many high grown Arabica coffees.
 The darker the roast the less acidic it becomes.